vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Tue Apr 22 02:41:58 UTC 2025.
+These are the *DRAFT* release notes for the upcoming VPP 25.06 release, generated as on Wed Apr 23 02:42:37 UTC 2025.

 HIGHLIGHTS-PLACEHOLDER